 Geography of Provence

-Discover the Provence geography, fauna & flora
+Discover the Provence geography, fauna and flora

 In French bureaucratic terms, the region of Provence is known as Provence Alps Cote d’Azur (PACA).
 Within this region there are six departments – Bouches du Rhone, Var, Alpes Maritimes, Alpes de Haute Provence, Hautes Alpes and Vaucluse.